 Every Volt comes standard with dual front and side airbags, dual front and rear head airbags and traction and stability control systems.

-Those looking for an ultra-green alternative to the Volt with bleeding-edge technology should consider all-electric cars like the Nissan Leaf, Mitsubishi i and Ford Focus Electric as well as the upcoming Ford Fusion Energi plug-in hybrid.
+Those looking for an ultra-green alternative to the Volt with bleeding-edge technology should consider all-electric cars like the Nissan Leaf, the Mitsubishi i-MiEV and the Ford Focus Electric as well as the Ford Fusion Energi plug-in hybrid.